This quick guide provides an overview of the Cyber Essentials scheme and outlines the key stages for certification.

 Cyber Essentials is a UK government scheme designed to protect companies and organisations, whatever their size, against a range of the most common cyber attacks.
 Most of these attacks are basic and carried out by relatively unskilled people.
 They have been described as the digital equivalent of a thief trying a home’s front door to see if it is unlocked.
-The Cyber Essentials certification scheme was launched in 2014 by the UK Department for Business, Innovation and Skills and is operated by the National Cyber Security Centre (NCSC).
-The scheme is also active in Canada, where it is managed by Cyber Essentials Canada.
+The certification scheme was launched in 2014 by the UK Department for Business, Innovation and Skills and is operated by the National Cyber Security Centre (NCSC).

 1. Preventing cyber attacks: If you fail to protect your computer systems, you’re at more risk of a cyber attack.
 An attack could result in your organisation losing vital data, disrupting cash flow and damaging your reputation.

-3. Customer trust: Becoming Cyber Essentials certified shows your customers that you take cyber security seriously and are taking the necessary steps to keep the data you hold about them safe.
-Displaying your Cyber Essentials credentials on your website, emails and other marketing materials shows your customers – and perspective ones – that you’re serious about cyber security.
+3. Customer trust: Becoming certified shows your customers that you take cyber security seriously and are taking the necessary steps to keep the data you hold about them safe.
+Displaying your credentials on your website, emails and other marketing materials shows your customers – and perspective ones – that you’re serious about cyber security.

 There are five technical controls (a “control” is simply a way to address a risk) you will need to put in place, which are:

-Cyber Essentials guidance from the UK National Cyber Security Centre breaks these down into finer details (although there is no definitive Cyber Essentials standard document, as there would be with an ISO standard or a law).
-These controls have been chosen as the highest priority ones from other, more detailed guidance such as the ISO27001 standard for information security, the Standard of Good Practice (from the Information Security Forum) and the IASME Governance standard.
+Guidance from the UK National Cyber Security Centre breaks these down into finer details.
+These controls have been chosen as the highest priority ones from other, more detailed guidance such as the ISO27001 standard for information security, the Standard of Good Practice (from the Information Security Forum) and the IASME Cyber Assurance standard.
 Although, Cyber Essentials has a narrower focus, emphasising technical controls rather than more general governance and risk assessment.

-Not everyone has the time or money needed to develop a comprehensive cyber security system, so Cyber Essentials has been designed to fit in with whatever level of commitment you are able to sustain.
+Not everyone has the time or money needed to develop a comprehensive cyber security system, so the scheme has been designed to fit in with whatever level of commitment you are able to sustain.
 There are three main levels of engagement:

-The process of obtaining Cyber Essentials certification is relatively simple and generally costs between £300 and £600 plus VAT (around $1750 CAD in Canada), depending on which certification body you choose (see below for some advice on this).
-Cyber Essentials shows you how to address the basics and prevent the most common attacks.
+The process of obtaining basic certification is relatively simple and generally costs between £300 and £500 plus VAT, depending on the size of your organisation.
+The scheme shows you how to address the basics and prevent the most common attacks.
 So far about 80% of companies and organisations with Cyber Essentials certification have chosen the basic version.
 It is often larger organisations that choose Cyber Essentials Plus due to the additional cost, which can be several thousand pounds (although this varies – shop around for the most appropriate deal for you).

 Cyber Essentials defines a set of requirements in the five control areas and you will need to make sure your systems and software meet these before you move on to the next stage of certification.
 You may be required to supply various forms of evidence before your chosen certification body can award certification at the level you seek, so it’s best to have this available in case it’s asked for.